 Strongly opposes limitations on the Second Amendment rights of law-abiding gun owners.
 We must not hinder the ability of law-abiding citizens to bear arms.

 Cosponsored H. Con.
 Res.
 23, a resolution that makes clear that the U.N.
 Arms Trade Treaty (signed by Secretary of State John Kerry on September 25, 2013, but which still awaits ratification by the Senate) undermines Constitutional freedom.
 It is clear that this treaty doesn’t understand or take into consideration the history of the United States or our Constitution.
 In its preamble, it violates the Constitution by claiming to reaffirm the right of the State to regulate firearms.
 But the right to be able to defend oneself by bearing arms is a part of the natural law recognized by the United States Constitution.
 While this right was recognized by the Constitution, it was not granted by the Constitution because the power of the State cannot take away the natural laws of man.
 Joined 180 other Members of Congress in sending a letter to the President opposing ratification and implementation of the treaty, and voted for a number of bills which would prevent funding going to enforce or implement this treaty unless the Senate first ratifies it.

 Cosponsored the Ammunition Management for More Obtainability (AMMO) Act (H.R.
-1174) to require that the Government Accountability Office conduct a report on the impact that the ammunition purchasing habits of agencies like DHS, and agencies within the DHS like Immigration and Customs Enforcement (ICE), have on the amount of ammunition that is available.
+1764) to require that the Government Accountability Office conduct a report on the impact that the ammunition purchasing habits of agencies like DHS, and agencies within the DHS like Immigration and Customs Enforcement (ICE), have on the amount of ammunition that is available.
 This bill also places a six-month restriction on the ability of federal agencies, other than the Department of Defense, to purchase additional ammunition by preventing these agencies from possessing more rounds of ammunition than their monthly average during 2001-2009.

 Member of the Congressional Sportsmen’s Caucus, which works to protect and preserve the interests of our nation’s sportsmen, including hunters, shooters, and anglers.